MaaAssistantArknights/MaaAssistantArknights/docs/en/EMULATOR_SUPPORTS.md

 Incompatible.
 ADB screenshot is black.

-### ⚠️ Leidian
+### 🚫 Leidian

-Compatible.
-But the emulator may not be able to get the resolution.
-Please change to other emulators if it prompts warning like too low resolution.
+Compatible but not recommended.
+There is a small chance that the game will be displayed upside down or blackscreen, causing the application to click the button to use Originium by mistake (reported by users).

 ### ⚠️ MEmu